arnabs542/qinghaoh.github.io/_posts/2020-09-23-shortest-path.markdown

     // initially, if all cells are 1, they will be painted to 2
     // and the size of island 2 will be the final result,
-    // since on operation can be performed.
+    // since at most one operation can be performed.
     // otherwise, we initialize max to 0 int max = map.getOrDefault(2, 0);
     for (int i = 0; i < n; i++) {